The Harari Blueprint: 5 Provocative Ideas That Explain Our Past and Future

 “The algorithm understands you better than you understand yourself.”

-We are moving to Dataism: believing the universe is data flow.
-By trusting algorithms (Netflix, Google Maps), we risk handing over human authority.
+We are moving to Dataism: believing the universe is purely data flow.
+By trusting algorithms (Netflix, Google Maps) to make our choices, we risk handing over human authority to machines.

 “We will have the power to re-engineer our bodies and brains.”

-Biological history is ending.
-Through bioengineering, we are upgrading from Wise Man to God Man, seeking to conquer death itself.
+Biological history as we know it is ending.
+Through bioengineering and AI, we are upgrading from Wise Man to God Man, seeking to conquer death itself.

 “You will have to reinvent yourself again and again.”

-Factual knowledge is obsolete.
-The only future-proof skill is mental flexibility: the ability to unlearn and adapt repeatedly.
+Static factual knowledge is obsolete.
+The only future-proof skill is mental flexibility: the psychological ability to unlearn and adapt repeatedly in a chaotic world.

 Harari’s work is a powerful, and often unsettling, wake-up call.
 It forces us to confront the stories we live by and the future we are actively creating, whether we know it or not.